Digital Health Software

 If you require a smartphone app, database or online clinician interface for your health research, we can help.

-The Digital Health Software team co-designs and co-produce smartphone apps, databases and web-based clinician interfaces for research into a wide range of different health conditions, including multiple co-morbidities.
+The Digital Health Software and Platforms team co-designs and co-produce smartphone apps, databases and web-based clinician interfaces for research into a wide range of different health conditions, including multiple co-morbidities.

 Our collaborative approach involves embedding ourselves within your interdisciplinary research team.
 We have a strong track record of actively contributing to the overall goals of research projects, as well as significant experience of interoperability with other systems, including electronic health records and medical devices.